LynnLawagon/Photobooth-project/README.md

 ﻿# Photobooth Project

-A web-based photobooth experience with a live camera preview, vintage-style filters, customizable photo strips, sticker editing, and a session gallery for downloading your captures.
+A web-based photobooth experience with a live camera preview, vintage-style filters, customizable photo strips, and a session gallery for downloading your captures.

 ## Features